cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-07-events.md

 * What the move's outcome was.
 * Whether the game was won.

 Contrary to the "create game" event, the players know which game IDs to keep an eye out for.
-So, there is no need to repeat the players' addresses.
+So there is no need to repeat the players' addresses.
 The game ID is information enough.

-Similarly, you define new keys in `x/checkers/types/keys.go`:
+You define new keys in `x/checkers/types/keys.go` similarly:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/f5764b84452983bc85e59823302464723df02f9a/x/checkers/types/keys.go#L41-L48]
 const (